Stringls/Stringls/README.md

 - 👋 Hi, I’m @Stringls
-- 👀 I’m interested in programming
+- 👀 I’m interested in DevOps direction
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning DevOps tools and DevOps in general
-- 💞️ I’m looking to collaborate on telegram bots
+- 💞️ I’m looking for an offer)
-- 📫 How to reach me Instagram: @_sadovodd_
+- 📫 How to reach me Instagram: @__sadovodd __
                      Telegram:  @stringls

 <!---